jolienvanhooff/SMCevolution/README.md

   * multiple sequence alignment

 ## protein_families
-* MSAs and phylogenies of protein families studied to examine the origins of the eukaryotic SMC complexes
+* SMC, kleisin and kite: Multiple sequence alignments (unfiltered and filtered, the latter were used for the phylogenies) and phylogenies of protein families studied to examine the origins of the eukaryotic SMC complexes, including constraint phylogenies used for topology testing

-## alveolata
+* Hawks: curated profile HMM files used in profile-versus-profile homology searches with HHsearch, including also MAU2, WAPL and Nse5,6 (all alpha-solenoid domain proteins)
-* Subproject: contains data similar to the main directory, most importantly 'proteins' based on searches across Jolien's SAR dataset (418 taxa)
+* Nse56: AlphaFold2-predicted structures for a subset of Nse5 and Nse6 orthologs, used as input for structural alignments

 ## euk5proteomes
 * Tab-separated files (\.csv) listing the eukarya.v5 ('euk5') proteome dataset